 The Purchaser must sign an Acknowledgement of Purchase and the Conditions of Sale, which includes this page.
 If the Purchaser fails to comply with any of these Conditions of Sale, the property will be sold a second time and the former Purchaser will be held responsible for all losses and expenses, but will receive no benefit from such sale.

 Plaintiffs are not allowed to announce their upset price.
 You must obtain this information from the plaintiff or another outside source prior to the sale.

 Please turn your cellphone off or to vibrate.
-If you must take or make a call or you need to discuss any matter with another person, please leave the auction room to do so or learn to whisper.
+If you must take or make a call or you need to discuss any matter with another party, please leave the auction room.
+Talking during the sale is prohibited, learn to whisper.

 Legal Notices published for all foreclosures properties can be found at www.NJPUBLICNOTICES.com.